stevendanna/stevendanna.github.com/source/_posts/2011-11-06-gsd-a-small-utility-to-get-stuff-done.markdown

 categories:
 ---

-In preparation of moving more of my personal laptop's setup into git and Chef, I spent a few minutes this morning taking stock of what I had floating around my home folder on my personal laptop.
+In preparation for moving more of my personal laptop's setup into git and Chef, I spent a few minutes this morning taking stock of what I had floating around my home folder on my personal laptop.